Skip to content

 # Create a Virtual Service to expose the demo service

-This will deploy a httpbin service in the demo namespace.
+This will deploy a httpbin service in the target namespace.

 8. Create ElastiService Resource